opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

 	Provides the ``DynamicAdaptedFeatureDetector`` constructor.??

-    :param adjaster:  :func:`AdjusterAdapter`  that detects features and adjusts parameters.??formatting issue again
+    :param adjaster:  :ref:`AdjusterAdapter`  that detects features and adjusts parameters.??formatting issue again

-    :param min_features: Minimum desired number features.
+    :param min_features: Minimum desired number of features.

     :param max_features: Maximum desired number of features.

     :param max_iters: Maximum number of times to try adjusting the feature detector parameters.
-For  :func:`FastAdjuster` , this number can be high, but with ``Star`` or ``Surf`` , many iterations can be time-consuming.
+For  :ref:`FastAdjuster` , this number can be high, but with ``Star`` or ``Surf``  many iterations can be time-consuming.
 At each iteration the detector is rerun.

 .. index:: AdjusterAdapter